-My goal is to retire at a particular age and to maintain a certain lifestyle until I die.
-I don't anticipate any extraordinary expenditures between now and when I retire.
-I don't have kids to send to college.
-I do not need to leave a large estate behind.
-In short, my plan is pretty simple.
+My goal was to retire at a particular age and to maintain a certain lifestyle until I die.
+(I'm retired but not dead yet - so far it's working!)
+I didn't anticipate any extraordinary expenditures between my early planning and when I retired.
+I didn't have kids to send to college.
+I did not need to leave a large estate behind.
+In short, my plan was pretty simple.

 Your goals may be much more complex.
 Kids to college?
 When?
 How much?
 Starting a business?
 When?
 How much?
 Buying a home?
 When?
 How much?
 Disabled sibling?
 How much each month?

-To find out what my life style costs I need to know what I spend.
+To find out what my life style costs I needed to know what I spend.
 For me, this was very easy.
-I used to keep my check book in Quicken and that has all the data I need.
-If you use your credit cards and debit card a lot, you may find that your banks provide a very nice itemized transaction report that you can download.
+I used to keep my spending in Quicken and that had all the data I needed.
+If you use your credit cards and a debit card a lot, you may find that your banks provide a very nice itemized transaction report that you can download.

 I did not include money that goes into savings, 401k, or any other wealth-building category.
-I won't retire until I'm sure I have enough accumulated wealth to live on.
-At that point, by definition, I don't need to accumulate any more wealth; the "expense" of contributing to various saving plans goes away.
+I would not retire until I was sure I had enough accumulated wealth to live on.
+At that point, by definition, I would not need to accumulate any more wealth; the "expense" of contributing to various saving plans goes away.